 - Support for community integration opportunities for the individual.

 - A competitive daily stipend is paid via direct deposit on a weekly basis (in most cases the daily stipend is tax free).

 - Potential income from daily stipends plus room and board can be over $45,000 per year.

 - We offer unique vacancy days as a part of your annual contract which allows you to be paid even when services are not provided.

-If you are interested in becoming a provider, applications for these services can be obtained through the DHHS/Office of Aging and Developmental Services or by calling us directly.
+If you are interested in becoming a provider, applications for these services can be obtained through the DHHS/Office of Aging and Disability Services or by calling us directly.
 Seeking individuals and families living in the following counties: Cumberland, York, Sagadahoc, Androscoggin, and Oxford.

 Are you interested in receiving services?

 Individuals and families interested in Shared Living services should consult with their case manager or contact the closest DHHS/OADS office.
 There are certain eligibility requirements established by the Department of Health and Human Services through MaineCare (Section 21, Home and Community Based Waiver Services Program) or (Section 29, Support Services for Adults with Intellectual Disabilities or Autism Spectrum Disorder) https://www.maine.gov/sos/cec/rules/10/ch101.htm